KaayYoung/Comp4920/README.md

 Course Project:
 A group of 5 students do one large Project
-3 team memebers are resposible for Password Manager (Web)
+3 team memebers are resposible for Password Manager Web part
-2 team members are resposible for Password Manager (App)
+2 team members are resposible for Password Manager App part (My job)
 Project is corresponding to Agile Software development
 Evaluation based on sprint review in each week and final demo